sawyerWeld/Preference-Fitness/README.md

 Distance measure here is important.
 We are using the Kenall-Tau distance measure, which quantifies the minimium number of swappings of alternatives required to turn one ranking into the other.
 For instance, ABC and ACB are 1 unit apart, the relationship between B and C has swapped.
 ABC and ABD are also 1 unit of distance apart, as the relationships between (A and B) and C have changed by 1/2 each.
 They've gone from greater than to no informaiton, which is 1/2 unit of distance each.

+There is a second parameter, ϕ, which indicates the dispersion of the data.
+I need to explore this parameter further. **todo**

 ### Plackett-Luce: